cwi-dis/cwi-pcl-codec/README.md

   https://sourceforge.net/projects/libjpeg-turbo/files/1.5.1/libjpeg-turbo-1.5.1-gcc.exe
   (32 bit installer)

-* Start 'cmake-gui', select for 'source code' the directory 'cwi-pcl-codec' (where this file README.md distributed), and for 'binaries' another directory
+* Start 'cmake-gui (>= 3.10)', select for 'source code' the directory 'cwi-pcl-codec' (where this file README.md distributed), and for 'binaries' another directory

 * Search for 'jpeg', for JPEG_INCLUDES specify 'C:libjpeg-turbo-gcc/include' and for 'JPEG_LIBRARY'